yong-zhuo/tp/docs/UserGuide.md

 ### Adding a patient: `add`

-Adds a person to the address book.
+The `add` command allows you to add a patient's details to MediBase3.

-Format: `add n/NAME i/NRIC g/GENDER d/DOB p/PHONE_NUMBER e/EMAIL a/ADDRESS ​`
+**Format**: `add n/NAME i/NRIC g/GENDER d/DOB p/PHONE_NUMBER e/EMAIL a/ADDRESS ​`

-<div markdown="block" class="alert alert-info">:information_source: **Note:**
+<div markdown="block" class="alert alert-info">:information_source: **Note:** <br>

-A person can have any number of tags (including 0)
+* All fields are compulsory and can be in any order.
+* The NRIC serves as a unique identifier for each patient.
+* A patient will not be added if the NRIC is already associated with another patient in MediBase3.
+* Refer to the [Details of Patient Parameters](#details-of-patient-parameters) for more information on the constraints of each parameter.

 </div>

-Examples:
+**Result:**
+* A success message will be displayed if the all the input fields are valid and the patient's details will be added to MediBase3.
+* If any fields provided are invalid, the respective error message for the invalid input field will be displayed.
+* If any input fields are missing, an error message will be displayed to indicate that the command format is invalid, along with the correct command format.

+**Examples**:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe i/S1234567A g/M d/2002-12-12 p/98765432 e/johnd@example.com a/Orchard Road, Block 124, #02-01`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Betsy Crowe i/s1234567b g/F e/betsycrowe@example.com a/Bukit Merah, Block 123, #01-01 p/1234567 d/2002-11-10`

 ### Listing all persons : `list`